-This strawberry rhubarb jam relies on lemons for pectin, vanilla for loveliness, and a simple technique to make the best small-batch preserves ever in just half an hour.
+This strawberry rhubarb jam is incredibly easy compared to most homemade jams.
+It relies on lemons for pectin, vanilla for loveliness, and a simple technique to make the best small-batch preserves ever in just half an hour.
+You’re definitely going to want to make this—and don’t forget to keep a stash in the freezer.

 How To Tell When Jam Is Done